heysidharth/ETH-AVAX-Module-3/README.md

 It's a simple program based on four requirement:

-create your own token
+->create your own token
-Only contract owner should be able to mint tokens
-Any user can transfer tokens
+->Only contract owner should be able to mint tokens ->Any user can transfer tokens
-Any user can burn tokens
+->Any user can burn tokens

 ## Description